World stocks inch higher as investors await U.S. inflation data

 While the consumer price index is a popular barometer of economic health, it is not the primary gauge the Fed uses to determine whether it is meeting its mandate of price stability.
 Instead, the Fed uses the personal consumption expenditure (PCE) index.

-European shares opened positive, with the pan-European STOXX 600 <.STOXX> gaining 0.1 percent.
-Italian and Spanish stocks rose 0.3 to 0.4 percent, while Britain's FTSE <.FTSE> was a laggard, down 0.1 percent.
+European shares opened positive, with the pan-European STOXX 600 gaining 0.1 percent.
+Italian and Spanish stocks rose 0.3 to 0.4 percent, while Britain's FTSE was a laggard, down 0.1 percent.

 The index surged 1.5 percent on Monday following firm U.S. jobs numbers on Friday, while low wage growth eased concerns about inflation and faster central bank rate hikes.